Last Updated on 03/31/26 by Rose Palmer

 Then, at the end of each day, I loved watching the sun set over the water – each day was different, but always beautiful.

-Once on the ship I was pleased to find that Princess had upgraded me to a club class midship mini suite cabin on deck 9 – the Dolphin deck.
-Mini suites are 323 square feet which makes them about 100 square feet larger than a balcony cabin.
+On the Panama Canal cruise, I was upgraded to a Reserve midship mini suite cabin on deck 9 – the Dolphin deck.
+Mini suites were 323 square feet, which makes them about 100 square feet larger than a balcony cabin.
 This makes them a good choice for families, so as a solo cruiser, all that space was utterly luxurious.

-The mini suite had one area that held the queen sized bed with night stands and a desk, and then an equivalently sized area with a sleeper sofa, small coffee table and a single chair.
+The mini suite had one area that held the queen-sized bed with nightstands and a desk, and then an equally sized area with a sleeper sofa, small coffee table, and a single chair.
 And the suite had two TVs – not that I needed that many TVs, but it was nice to be able to watch one TV while lying in bed and the other one when I was sitting on the sofa.

-The size of the bathroom also surprised me – it certainly could have been large enough for a bathroom in an apartment in NY city.
-It had a full sized tub with shower, lots of counter space around the single sink and 3 shelves for storing toiletries.
+The size of the bathroom also surprised me – it certainly could have been large enough for a bathroom in an apartment in New York City.
+It had a full-sized tub with a shower, lots of counter space around the single sink, and 3 shelves for storing toiletries.

 The other pleasant surprise was the amount of total storage space that I had in the cabin.
-Each night stand had two drawers and the desk had a deep two shelf cabinet.
-The desk was big enough for my sewing machine which made me happy since I wanted to spend some of my days at sea quilting.
-In addition, the half circle divider between the two sections of the cabin held a mini fridge and two large open shelves.
+Each nightstand had two drawers, and the desk had a deep two-shelf cabinet.
+In addition, the half-circle divider between the two sections of the cabin held a mini fridge and two large open shelves.

 The closet was equally spacious with plenty of shelves and more than enough hangers.
 There were also two robes and a safe to store personal items of value.

-My only complaint was the lack of conveniently located outlets and USB ports (a common issue on cruise ships I understand).
+My only complaint was the lack of conveniently located outlets and USB ports (a common issue I have had on the older cruise ships).
 There were two outlets at the desk and two at the top of the half-round shelf divider.
-For me these were sufficient, especially with an additional multiport extension cord.
+For me, these were sufficient, especially with an additional multiport power strip.

-But, for multiple people in a cabin or a family traveling together, keeping all the modern techie gadgets charged will take some juggling.
+But, for multiple people in a cabin or a family traveling together, keeping all the modern techie gadgets charged would take some juggling.

-Traveler’s Tip – Note that you can bring a multi port power strip on board like the one in the picture below, but you are not allowed to bring a surge protector.
+Traveler’s Tip – Note that I could bring a multi-port power strip on board, like the one in the picture below, but I was not allowed to bring one with a surge protector.

 Between the gentle rocking of the cruise ship and being enveloped by such nice bedding, I slept like a baby each night.